The ‘most hated’ Halloween candy, according to study

 - Blow Pops and Milk Duds

-Although dental scares from candy can be scary, what’s even more scary on Halloween is the potential of people putting razor blades, poison or glass in Halloween candy, with almost half of the American’s surveyed admitting to that fear.
+Although dental issues can be scary, almost half of the Americans surveyed admitted to a fear of someone putting razor blades, poison or glass in candy, and said they check the treats because of it.

-That’s why more than 50 percent of American’s in the survey admitted to checking their candy.

 Methodology